department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/product/charter.md

 - Facility Locator

 **Responsibilities:**
-Provide a single, consolidated place across VA where a veteran can easily find high-level information about facilities
+Provide a single, consolidated place across VA where a veteran can easily find high-level information about facilities and basic benefit eligibility

 **Roadmap:**
 (TBD)